-(1) Source: BlackRock
+Source: BlackRock

 According to Morningstar, Inc., ETFs were initially marketed primarily to institutional investors.
 However, today, institutional investors account for only about half of the assets held in ETFs.
-ETFs have become more popular among a broad range of investors as they come to understand their benefits and use them for a variety of purposes and strategies, including low cost index investing and asset allocation, access to specific asset classes, protective hedging, income generation, arbitrage opportunities, and diversification strategies.
+ETFs have become more popular among a broad range of investors as they come to understand the benefits of ETFs and use them for a variety of purposes and strategies, including low cost index investing and asset allocation, access to specific asset classes, protective hedging, income generation, arbitrage opportunities and diversification.